What is Inbound Marketing?

 Inbound marketing is a new way of thinking about marketing — new, but increasingly useful.
 The old system, called “interruptive” or “outbound” marketing, is what you think of when you picture advertising in the classic sense.

 Outbound marketing is the force behind print and TV ads, billboards, live reads, and any other form of advertising that companies shove in front of you whether you asked for it or not.
-It’s crude, annoying, and — given the rise of ad blockers, streaming media, and DVR — increasingly easy to avoid.
+It’s crude, annoying, and — given the rise of ad blockers, streaming media, and DVR — increasingly easy for consumers to avoid.

 Inbound takes a different approach.
 Instead of throwing yourself in front of a broad, ill-defined group of strangers, you sit back a bit.
-The inbound approach is to meet consumers when they’re starting to think about making a purchase, and then give them the information they need to make a smart one.
+The inbound approach is to meet consumers when they’re starting to think about making a purchase and then give them the information they need to make a smart one.

 Inbound marketing also focuses on the buyer’s journey — the series of steps and states of mind that a potential customer goes through from realizing they have a problem to buying something that will fix that problem.